-rect the Police Force of said city and county, and shall observe and cause to be observed the provisions of this Act and the regulations established by the Board of Supervisors in relation thereto; he shall see that the lawful orders and process issued by the Police Judge's Court are promptly executed; and shall exercise such other powers connected with his office as Head of Police, as may be prescribed in the general regulations adopted by the Board of Supervisors.
+The Chief of Police shall designate one or more out of the number of Police fficers to attend constantly upon the Police Judge's Court, to execute the orders and process the said Court; he may order to be arrested and to be taken before the Police Judge any erson guilty of a breach of the peace or a violation of the general regulations established by ne Board of Supervisors, under the authority granted in this Act; he shall supervise and direct ne Police force of said city and county, and shall observe and cause to be observed the provisons of this Act and the regulations established by the Board of Supervisors in relation thereto; a shall see that the lawful orders and process issued by the Police Judge's Court are promptly tecuted; and shall exercise such other powers connected with his office as Head of Police, as any be prescribed in the general regulations adopted by the Board of Supervisors.

-SEC.
-18. The Chief of Police shall acquaint himself with all the statutes and laws in force in this State, defining public offenses and nuisances, and regulating criminal proceedings; and shall procure and keep in his office the Statutes of this State and of the United States, and all necessary elementary works on that subject; he shall give information and advice touching said laws, gratuitously, to all Police Officers and Magistrates asking it.
+Sec.
+18. The Chief of Police shall acquaint himself with all the statutes and laws in force this State defining public offenses and nuisances and regulating criminal proceedings, and all procure and keep in his office the Statutes of this State and of the United States, and all seessary elementary works on that subject; he shall give information and advice touching said ws. gratuitously, to all Police Officers and Magistrates asking it.